-Seattle-area home-price gains slow, but number of houses for sale at record low
+Seattle-area home pickings slimmer than ever: high demand, limited supply

 Still, the rise in home prices has slowed since the explosive gains seen last spring.

-In December, King County home costs rose 8.3 percent compared to a year prior, the slowest annual growth of any month in 2016, the new data shows.
+In December, King County home costs rose 8.3 percent compared with a year prior, the slowest annual growth of any month in 2016, the new data shows.
 The $550,000 median home price was unchanged from the prior two months.

-The story in Seattle was mixed: Home prices in the city rose 5.8 percent from a year prior.
-But the median price of $635,000 was the highest for Seattle since the summer.
+The story in Seattle was mixed: The median price of $635,000 was the highest since the summer.
+But home prices in the city rose just 5.8 percent from a year prior, down from double-digit growth earlier in the year.

+“Even with the job growth and the income growth, at some point, it can’t continue.
+Something bends at some point,” said Mark Gray, the Washington-area president for Shea Homes.
+“There’s a natural tendency for (housing-price growth) to slow, but not greatly.
+We’ll continue to see this market be near the top of the list across the country.”

-In Kitsap County, home values were up 5 percent compared to a year ago, standing now at nearly $284,000.
+In Kitsap County, home values were up 5 percent compared with a year ago, standing now at nearly $284,000.

 But prices increased faster in Snohomish County (up 11.7 percent vs. a year ago, to a median price of about $400,000) and in Pierce County (up 12.9 percent to $285,000).

-Condo-cost escalation continues to outpace single-family homes, as buyers search for more affordable options.
-King County condos cost $314,000, or 12.2 percent more than a year ago, the 12th straight month of double-digit price growth.
+For condos, the cost escalation continues to outpace that of single-family homes, as buyers search for more-affordable options.
+King County condos cost $314,000, or 12.2 percent more than a year ago, the 12th straight month of double-digit price increases.

+While Seattle is pretty much tapped out for new single-family-home sites, Gray forecasts a rise in new house construction in the suburbs across the greater Puget Sound region in 2017.
+That could help with the low supply of housing in outlying areas.

-In addition, rising mortgage rates mean many new buyers should see their total costs soar even more.
+Another big factor for the housing market is rising mortgage rates, which mean many new buyers should see their total costs soar even more.

-Even if home prices rise “only” 8 percent next year, as some experts predict, the average buyer’s total costs over a 30-year mortgage would soar 15 percent compared to a year ago because of the recent increase in interest rates.
+Even if home prices rise “only” 8 percent next year, as some experts predict, the average buyer’s total costs over a 30-year mortgage would soar 15 percent compared with a year ago because of the recent increase in interest rates.

 Put another way: Because of the higher interest rates, the average buyer now must cut their home purchase price by $37,000 to still afford the overall mortgage, according to George Moorhead, the designated broker at Bentley Properties.

-But after a surge in home sales in November, which brokers attributed to the rush to avoid even higher interest rates, sales activity slowed in December to levels that were only slightly above what the market saw at this time last year.
+But after a surge in home sales in November, which brokers attributed to the rush to avoid interest rates rising even higher, sales activity slowed in December to levels that were only moderately above what the market saw at this time last year.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.